port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/backstage/backstage.md

 ## Next Steps

-* [Export to GitOps](link-goes-here) - After all the entities are automatically imported to Port, you will probably want to start and manage them via specification files in the Git.
+- Export to GitOps: Once all the entities have been automatically imported to Port, you will likely want to start managing them through specification files in Git.
+To do this, click on the three-dot icon in the top right corner of the Port UI, then select "Export Data" from the menu, followed by "Export to GitOps."
+This will download all the specification files to your local machine.
+You can then push them to your GitOps repository and begin managing them from there.